Every Eames Lounge Chair has its stories woven into the strands of its buttery, soft leather seating and moulded plywood case.

 Here at Cimmermann, we only sell the Eames Office licensed product made by their long-term collaborator and trusted partner in Europe, Vitra.

 The Vitra Partnership

 Vitra has been the sole authorised manufacturer of the Eames Lounge Chair in Europe and the Middle East.
 Just like 60 years ago, the production of the chair requires 47 different steps, many of which are hand-crafted.

 This is what ensures the Lounge Chair last for generations.

-The legacy factor is important to many.
-Actress Birgitte von Halling-Koch shares her story.
-Told by Vitra Magazine:
+The legacy factor is important to many customers; actress Birgitte von Halling-Koch shares her story with Vitra Magazine:

 "When Birgitte von Halling-Koch was 15 years old, a special delivery from Vitra arrived at her childhood home in Copenhagen: an Eames Lounge Chair and Ottoman.
 That was back in 1958, and it was one of the first Lounge Chairs in Scandinavia– if not the very first.
 A decade or so later, the family took the armchair from Denmark to their summer home in Sweden.
 Today Birgitte, her sister, brother and all the children and grandchildren share this house, which is where we met Birgitte."